-To use and create interesting AI with this idealogy, make sure to read my designing Artificial Intelligence post.
+To use and create interesting AI with this idealogy, make sure to read my Designing AI post.

 Through my last year's dissertations for both the 2D platformer and the top-down RTS, I found interest and delved deep within A* pathfinding methodologies through Unity.
 This journey involved understanding the core principles, utilising it within a simple top-down space, and then adding limitations and restrictions to have it work in a 2D plane.
 Whereas other systems such as Unity's navmesh would have functioned to complete a similar task, custom A* pathfinding opened the choice and free-manoeuvrability for both the player and the AI to replicate realistic behaviour and movement, a vital factor when attempting to nourish the players magic circle within these realistic genres.